YashB63/GFG-Daily-Questions/README.md

     Given an array of distinct integers.
     The task is to count all the triplets such that sum of two elements equals the third element.

+Day 38:

+  Q1: Longest subarray with sum divisible by K:

+    Given an array arr containing N integers and a positive integer K, find the length of the longest sub array with sum of the elements divisible by the given value K.

+  Q2: Tom and Jerry:

+    Tom and Jerry being bored in this pandemic, decides to play a game.
+Given an integer N.

+    On each player's turn, that player makes a move by subtracting a divisor of current N (which is less than N) from current N, thus forming a new N for the next turn.

+    The player who does not have any divisor left to subtract loses the game.

+    The game begins with Tom playing the first move.

+    Both Tom and Jerry play optimally.

+    The task is to determine who wins the game.

+    Return 1 if Tom wins, else return 0.

+  Q3: Binary Modulo:

+    You are given a binary string s and an integer m.
+    You need to return an integer r.
+Where r = k%m, k is the binary equivalent of string s.